SAT / ACT Prep Online Guides and Tips

 Now that you've had a chance to skim the list of state ACT averages, we thought it would be fun to highlight the highs and lows of the United States' ACT performance.
 See if your state made the cut below!

-Highest ACT State Score: Connecticut and Massachusetts
+Highest ACT State Scores: Connecticut and Massachusetts

-Massachusetts has the highest ACT score in the country, with an average composite of 27.6, just above Connecticut (27.2) and New Hampshire (26.6).
+Connecticut and Massachusetts had the highest ACT score in the country in 2023, with an average composite of 26.4, just above District of Columbia (26.0) , California (25.7), and New York (25.3).

 So what does this data mean?
 Ultimately, it suggests that those taking the ACT in these states are ambitious, college-bound students looking to improve their applications, which would make for a higher average ACT score.